pampatirahul/java-script/README.md

-A simple Tic-Tac-Toe game built using HTML,CSS and JAVASCRIPT.
+A simple Tic-Tac-Toe game built using HTML,CSS and JAVASCRIPT. <br>
-Two players take turns marking X or O in a 3×3 grid until one wins or the game ends in a draw.
+Two players take turns marking X or O in a 3×3 grid until one wins or the game ends in a draw. <br>
 The game features an intuitive UI, smooth gameplay, and a responsive design for a great user experience.

-Features
+Features<br>
-Two-player mode with automatic win/draw detection.
+Two-player mode with automatic win/draw detection.<br>
 Reset button to restart the game anytime.
-Simple, interactive, and responsive UI, playable on desktop and mobile.